cjperez2017/YouTube-Playlist-to-Spotify-Importer/README.md

 # How to use
   1. Fill in the needed information in the **client** file
-  2. Run the command **pip install youtube-title-parse**
+  2. Then run **python3 YouTubeToSpotify.py**
-  3. Then run **python3 YouTubeToSpotify.py**
+    - Pip install the dependencies if the script does not run
-  4. Respond to the prompts in the console (make sure you spell the playlist names correctly)
+  3. Respond to the prompts in the console (make sure you spell the playlist names correctly)

 # Notes
   - You must pick an existing YouTube playlist to import